 |

-most delicious of all the edible medicinal mushrooms, shiitake is highly
+most delicious and easiest to cultivate of all the edible medicinal mushrooms, shiitake

-esteemed for its medicinal properties.
-It has been found to reduce blood
+is highly esteemed for its medicinal properties.
+It has been found to reduce

-pressure, lower cholesterol levels, stimulate the immune system and have
+blood pressure, lower cholesterol levels, stimulate the immune system and

-logs that will produce the highest yields of shiitake are oaks, chestnut and
+have anti-tumor properties.
+The logs that will produce the highest yields of shiitake are

-ironwood.
-Many other species will produce yields that are still satisfactory
+and ironwood.
+Many other species will produce yields that are still

-though not quite as high, such as sweetgum, bitternut hickory, alder, ash,
+satisfactory though not quite as high, such as live oak, sweetgum, bitternut hickory,

-eucalyptus, aspen, hard maples (sugar and black), black willow, yellow birch
+alder, ash, eucalyptus, aspen, hard maples (sugar and black), black willow, yellow birch and

 trees, elm, hackberry, sassafras, soft maples (red and striped), sourwood,